Democracy Alliance, A Group Of Liberal Super-Donors, Pledges $100 Million To Defeat Trump In Swing States

 Donald Trump has already gotten a major head start in digital marketing, one of the major prongs of his 2020 re-election strategy.
 As Wired reported, Trump used an approach that focused on provocative content and winning over voters in rural areas, which meant lower advertising prices in general.

-The approach allowed Trump to crowd out Clinton for the same swath of voters, while also winning over groups not normally targeted.
+This approach allowed Trump to crowd out Clinton for the same swath of voters, while also winning over groups not normally targeted in election cycles.

 “During the run-up to the election, the Trump and Clinton campaigns bid ruthlessly for the same online real estate in front of the same swing-state voters,” the report noted.
 “But because Trump used provocative content to stoke social media buzz, and he was better able to drive likes, comments, and shares than Clinton, his bids received a boost from Facebook’s click model, effectively winning him more media for less money.
 In essence, Clinton was paying Manhattan prices for the square footage on your smartphone’s screen, while Trump was paying Detroit prices.”